marcel-dempers/docker-development-youtube-series/course/content/operating-systems/linux/monitoring/cpu/README.md

 * `%nice`
   * Percentage of CPU utilization that occurred while executing at the user level with nice priority.

 The Niceness value is a number assigned to processes in Linux.
-It helps the kernel decide how much CPU time each process gets by determining its priority.
+It helps the kernel decide how much CPU time each process gets by determining it's priority.

 * `%system`
   * Percentage of CPU utilization that occurred while executing at the system level (kernel).